sophiayduan/Endev-board/README.md

 # Endev

-Its a system that monitors my printer using electronic and mechanical components.
+This project centers around a dev board that monitors my printer using electronic and mechanical components.

 Features: